jgrodziski/metav/README.md

     - `Mainframe_Banking`
     - `Email`

-Module's name is by default deduced from the repo layout (but can also be overriden) and is given by Metav along the version.
+Module's name is by default deduced from the repo path layout (but can also be overriden): each directory name from the toplevel to the module dir is concatenated in the module name separated with a hyphen ('-').
+Example: a module sitting in the directory `/myawesomesys/backend` would automatically give the module name `myawesomesys-backend`.
-In case of a dedicated repo for the module Metav takes the folder name containing the working copy (aka. containing the `.git` folder)
+In case of a dedicated repo, Metav takes only the folder name containing the working copy (aka. containing the `.git` folder), e.g. if your repo sits in the `awesomerepo` dir then the module's name will be `awesomerepo`.

 ## Tagging behavior